-11 November 2016 Rothamsted Research, Harpenden, Hertfordshire, AL5 2JQ Peas and beans are rich in protein, gluten free, improve the soil fertility through nitrogen fixing and can break the pest…
+11 November 2016 Rothamsted Research, Harpenden, Hertfordshire, AL5 2JQ This event has no finished; members can access the report.
+Peas and beans are rich in protein, gluten free, improve the…

-8 November 2016 Earlham Institute, Norwich Research Park, Norwich, NR4 7UG Find out how next generation sequencing technologies and high performance computing are being applied to answer the biological…
+8 November 2016 Earlham Institute, Norwich Research Park, Norwich, NR4 7UG This event has now passed.
+Find out how next generation sequencing technologies and high performance computing are being applied…

-7 November 2016 National Centre for Food Manufacturing (NCFM), University of Lincoln, Park Road, Holbeach, Spalding, Lincolnshire, PE12 7PT Responding to the drive for efficiency in labour and machinery is…
+7 November 2016 National Centre for Food Manufacturing (NCFM), University of Lincoln, Park Road, Holbeach, Spalding, Lincolnshire, PE12 7PT This event has now passed.
+Responding to the drive for efficiency…

-7 November 2016 Hasse, Hasse Road, Nr Soham, Cambridgeshire How to create value from materials that would otherwise be wasted is the theme of the ‘Talking Shop’ event to be…
+7 November 2016 Hasse, Hasse Road, Nr Soham, Cambridgeshire This event has now passed.
+How to create value from materials that would otherwise be wasted is the theme of the…

 Agri-Tech Week 2017